Korijn/VTKU3DExporter/BUILD.md

 ```pwsh
 Remove-Item -Recurse -Force ./_skbuild && Remove-Item -Recurse -Force ./wheelhouse && .venv/Scripts/cibuildwheel --only cp39-win_amd64
 ```

+If you the build fails because of the test step, and you want to prevent cibuildwheel from discarding the .whl file, just `$env:CIBW_TEST_COMMAND = ""`

 ## Testing the build locally on Windows